ryanburgess/ryanburgess/README.md

 I'm the host of the popular engineering podcast, [Front End Happy Hour](https://www.frontendhappyhour.com), where a group of engineers from Netflix, Atlassian, Twitch, and Airbnb talk over drinks about careers and coding.

-:Man technologist: Will code for tattoos :Syringe:
+💻 Will code for tattoos 💉

 He/him/his